 The chef begins by introducing the main ingredients for the meal – a full crate of amazing sea food that blows my mind just by sheer size (look at the size of the abalone and botan shrimp!).
 But of course, he goes on to elaborate how these are all freshly flown in, and handpicked by the chief chef.

-He then goes on to prepare our first dish – some melt in your mouth sashimi (this is why I am not a food blogger.)
+He then goes on to prepare our first dish – some melt in your mouth sashimi.
 At this point, my husband turns to me and declares the meal is worth the hefty price tag of SGD 450 ++ per pax.
 Not as easily won over, I note it is decidedly one of the better sashimi I have had, but I needed more.

 Next up was Waku Ghin’s signature dish, Marinated Botan Shrimp with Sea Urchin & Oscietra Caviar.
 Served in the sea urchin shell, topped via a generous serving of caviar, it is a sight to behold.
 The chef shared how the mother-of-pearl spoon helps to preserve the delicate flavor of the caviar when we enjoy the delicacy.
 I love botan shrimp, sea urchin and caviar, so this just perfect for me.
 Every mouthful brings forth a burst of delightful umami flavor.
 Needless to say, this easily takes the spot amongst some of my favorite food ever.